Core Concepts

 Per-request credentials

-Pass provider credentials directly in the request for testing, ephemeral environments, or Bedrock.
+Pass provider credentials directly in OpenAI-format requests for testing or ephemeral environments.

 Stored provider keys